Linear cross-entropy certification of quantum computational advantage in Gaussian Boson Sampling: Introduction

 The current state of affairs of GBS validation differs significantly from that of the field of Random Circuit Sampling (RCS) verification.
-For RCS implementations, it has been identified that the linear cross-entropy benchmark (XEB)~\cite{hangleiter2023computational, arute2019quantum, boixo2018characterizing}, a measure constructed from the linear cross-entropy (LXE) between the outcomes of a random circuit and its corresponding ideal distribution, serves as a witness of quantum advantage.
-The reason behind the success of the XEB, despite having its own limitations~\cite{gao2021limitations}, is that random circuits are extremely sensitive to noise; the presence of errors in experimental implementations leads to samples whose real distributions are uncorrelated with the ideal distribution~\cite{boixo2018characterizing, hangleiter2023computational,dalzell2021random}, and, moreover, exponentially close to the uniform distribution in the sample space.
+It has been identified that the linear cross-entropy benchmark (XEB)~\cite{hangleiter2023computational, arute2019quantum, boixo2018characterizing}, a quantity constructed from the linear cross-entropy between the outcomes of a random circuit and its corresponding ideal distribution, serves as a witness of quantum advantage in RCS implementations.
+The reason behind the success of this metric, despite having its own limitations~\cite{gao2024limitations}, is that random circuits are extremely sensitive to noise; the presence of errors in experimental implementations leads to samples whose real distributions are uncorrelated with the ideal distribution~\cite{boixo2018characterizing, hangleiter2023computational,dalzell2024random}, and, moreover, exponentially close to the uniform distribution in the sample space.
 The XEB for samples following the uniform distribution identically vanish.
-When the experimental samples follow directly from the ideal distribution of a typical RCS implementation, the XEB is equal to 1.
+When the experimental samples follow directly from the ideal distribution, the XEB is equal to 1.
 Furthermore, obtaining an XEB different enough from zero is considered to be a computationally hard task~\cite{hangleiter2023computational}.
-Quantum advantage in RCS is thus verified when the XEB is sufficiently different from zero.
+Quantum advantage is thus verified when this benchmark is sufficiently different from zero.